Safe-Yelli/Safe-Yelli/content/posts/Mapping Hebbala - A Blr Design Week workshop.md

 ### To encourage the idea that spaces are gendered
 - There was too less time for connections of empathy to be made
+-

 ### To reach the majority of the participating crowd
 - We worked in too large a group the first day.
+- The second day was much more fruitful